 Tiz the season to be thinkin' about resolutions... commitments to changes you want to make in the new year.
 I know a lot of folks are down on the idea of resolutions, saying they don't work.
 In my experience, it's all in the way you resolve yourself!
 Consider the word 'resolute'.
 If you are resolute, then you absolutely intend and expect to do something... you don't just muse about attempting it someday!
 Among the many things you might want to make new year resolutions about, please include your voice!
 Here are my 12 suggestions:

 1. Resolve to assess the state of your voice.All change starts with awareness.
-A while back I did a post suggesting you figure out your next most important thing for your voice, and start working on that.
+On a previous post, I suggested that you figure out your next most important thing for your voice, and start working on that.
 You can do this many ways... record and assess your voice yourself, ask friends with ears you trust what they hear in your performance, ask yourself how your voice feels when you sing (and right afterwards), attend a workshop or other event where you can showcase your voice and get an informed opinion, or in vocal lessons.
 If you think you might have vocal damage, go to an ENT fellowship trained specializing in voice.
 However you do it... get a baseline of the current condition of your voice.
+And while you're at it, assess the state of your overall health because your body IS your instrument!

 2. Resolve to do something about your weakest vocal area.Becoming aware is only the first step.
 Now you have to do something about what you've discovered.
 If your pitch sucks, do pitch practice.
 If your feel for rhythm is lacking, take drum or dance lessons.
 If your voice gets tired or strained, find out the fixes for the causes of your vocal cord abuse.
 If you have breath, tight throat or communication issues, find out what to practice, and then... get on a practice schedule!